The Art of Candy Making

 At Candies of Merritt, we practice the art of candy making.
 Our chocolates & candies are made from scratch, by hand.
 These traditional methods have been passed down and refined by generations of our family.
 The results are sweets with exceptional flavour, quality, and texture.

+Bite into a handmade chocolate.
+Savour the rich peppermint flavour of an old-fashioned Humbug candy.
+Close your eyes as tastes mix and dissolve on your tongue.
 Traditional chocolates & candies evoke a unique feeling in the taster.
 Eating these old-fashioned sweets is an experience that creates shared moments that are satisfying, memorable, and delicious.

 Candy making is a tradition for the Merritt family.
 Current owner, Bruce Merritt, is the third generation of candy makers in his family.
 When Bruce’s grandfather arrived in Canada over 100 years ago from the Ukraine, he apprenticed under Scottish and Greek candy makers in the Brantford area.
 He started the family’s first candy shop, Yurchuk Candies, in the early 1900s.